All Episodes

 What does he say?

-Instead of standing there whimpering, why couldn't you at least go out like a man and say I understand now?
+Instead of standing there whimpering, why couldn't you at least go out like a man and say, I understand now, in the way that in the way that, who was it, McGovern did?

-McGovern said he never understood anything about business until he um uh had to run a bed and breakfast in Maine or whatever it was, and his two years for that taught him more than all his political career had done beforehand.
+McGovern said he never understood anything about business until he had to run a bed and breakfast in Maine or whatever it was.

-And so if you want to call up with that big time call about cricket, one eight hundred two eight two eight eight two.
+And so if you want to call up with that big-time call about cricket, 1-800-282-2882.

-Let's go to Doug in Washington, DC.
+Let's go to Doug in Washington, D.C.
+Doug wants to talk about Charlie Wrangell.

-Doug, great to have you on the Rush Limbaugh show.
+Doug, great to have you on the Rush Limbaugh Show.

 You're a great American.

-Uh I'd like to I'm a groped American.
+I'm a groped American.

-I'm a good citizen, I'm a good moral person.
+I'm a good moral person.

-I do my fair share, I pay my part.
+I pay my part.

 And I'm paying all the fees associated with it.

-And I'm telling you that the Wrangle rule that's been established by the House and all the other legislature uh with this so-called smack on the wrist is an insult to my integrity, to my family's integrity, to the entire electorate, and the House of Delegates was so worried about being embarrassed, they have embarrassed themselves.
+And I'm telling you that the Wrangell rule that's been established by the House and all the other legislature with this so-called smack on the wrist is an insult to my integrity, to my family's integrity, to the entire electorate.

-Well, they are establishing the principle that you, the subjects, are bound by the rules, but the rulers who make the rules are not bind bound by them.
+Well, they are establishing the principle that you, the subjects, are bound by the rules, but the rulers who make the rules are not bound by them.

-Now you you make an important point, because Charlie Wrangle was the guy who on the House Ways and Means Committee, he in effect wrote the nation's tax laws.
+Now, you make an important point because Charlie Wrangell was the guy who, on the House Ways and Means Committee, he, in effect, wrote the nation's tax laws, the tax laws that apply to you, but not to him.

 Well, this is what I plan to do next year.